 The one mistake you don’t want to make is to let your early choices prohibit growth at a later stage.
 So now that you’ve reached the step where you want to start creating strategies and are looking for solutions, you should make sure that you prepare for the future by creating a strategy and bringing in a software solution with the ability to scale.
 A scalable solution enables you to later expand it into other domains and integrate it with data-driven applications and emerging technologies.
 That’s important to support future business growth as well as any future mergers or acquisitions.

-If you can check these five steps off the list before moving on to the next phase of your MDM initiative, then I believe you’re off to a great start.
-What are your experiences with these steps?
-Are you looking to kick off an MDM project and have other considerations?
-Share your thoughts in the comment field.
+If you can check these five steps off the list before moving on to the next phase of your master data management initiative, then I believe you are off to a great start.